Many qualified taxpayers overlook the Earned Income Tax Credit (EITC), potentially missing out on thousands of dollars at tax time.

 "There’s a lot of abuse with this," Barajas says.
-"In low-income areas a lot of preparers will scam the system by not filing or declaring income to get (a customer) the EITC, or they will hide certain income or claim a lot of deductions."
+"In low-income areas some preparers will scam the system by not filing or declaring income to get (a customer) the EITC, or they will hide certain income or claim a lot of deductions."

-In many cases, an individual will pay exorbitant fees because an accountant promises a big payday.
+In some cases, an individual will pay exorbitant fees because a preparer promises a big payday.

 "Someone who is making $20,000 a year will pay $500 for an accountant who says, 'I’m smart.
 I can get you a lot of money.'
 But $4,000 or $5,000 in taxes and penalties because of errors or fraud isn’t worth it," Barajas said.

 He said electronic tax programs offer an advantage because — assuming you place checks in all the right boxes — they ensure that you receive the credits to which you are entitled.